-Beaufort county council to debate putting additional penny tax on the ballot
+Beaufort County council to debate putting additional penny tax on the ballot

-BEAUFORT COUNTY (WSAV) – A Beaufort County citizens committee could have the solution for road and bridge issues in the County.
+BEAUFORT COUNTY, S.C.
+(WSAV) — A Beaufort County citizens committee could have the solution for road and bridge issues in the county.

 But it could cost you, in the form of an extra penny on your sales tax bill.